seanwevans/Spreadsheet-Page-Description-Language/README.md

    - Clear previous formatting and images in `02_Rendered_View`.
    - Resize rows/columns to 25 px and set default styles.
    - Interpret each command and update the grid.

+### Running in LibreOffice Calc
+1. Open `spdl_calc_template.ods` (or any `.ods` with the two required sheets).
+2. Add `spdlrender.ods.py` to **My Macros** (or keep it in the same folder) and restart LibreOffice so the macro is discoverable.
+3. Run **Tools → Macros → Run Macro → render_spdl**.
+4. The macro clears `02_Rendered_View`, applies 25 px sizing, then processes each SPDL command in `01_Hex_Stream`.
+5. If images fail to load due to sandboxing, use file URLs reachable from LibreOffice or pre-download assets into the document.

 ## Command Reference
 The renderer understands a subset of PDF/PostScript-inspired operations.
 Commands are case-sensitive.